 - Periwinkle (Creeping Myrtle): It too can cause nervous system failure and death.

-- Foxglove: Contains digitalis a cardiac drug that causes the heart to slow down.
+- Foxglove: Contains digitalis, a cardiac drug that causes the heart to slow down.

 - Holly: Ingestion of leaves can cause vomiting and diarrhea.

 It is by no means comprehensive, so be sure to research your flowers and vegetables before you let your hens run wild!

-Alternative, healthy snacks include cucumbers, melon, squash, strawberries, broccoli and kale to mention a few.
+Alternative, healthy snacks include cucumbers, melon, squash, strawberries, broccoli, and kale, to mention a few.